khulnasoft/tradescope/docs/utils.md

 * Example: see the timeframes for the 'binance' exchange, set in the configuration file:

 ```
-$ tradescope list-timeframes -c config_binance.json
+$ freqtrade list-timeframes -c config_binance.json
 ...
 Timeframes available for the exchange `binance`: 1m, 3m, 5m, 15m, 30m, 1h, 2h, 4h, 6h, 8h, 12h, 1d, 3d, 1w, 1M
 ```

-* Example: enumerate exchanges available for Tradescope and print timeframes supported by each of them:
+* Example: enumerate exchanges available for Freqtrade and print timeframes supported by each of them:
 ```
-$ for i in `tradescope list-exchanges -1`; do tradescope list-timeframes --exchange $i; done
+$ for i in `freqtrade list-exchanges -1`; do freqtrade list-timeframes --exchange $i; done
 ```

 ## List pairs/list markets